 Employers need to provide employees 14 days of sick leave after two consecutive months of service.
 The minimum sick leave entitlement for full payment is 7 days which is followed by half-paid seven days of sick leave during 12 months of employment.

-Employees may take this leave after a period of 2 consecutive months of service.
 The maximum duration of benefits is 180 days a year, although this period can be extended in case of exceptional hardship.

 Employees’ monthly contribution into the NHIF fund varies from 30 shillings to 230 shillings, and NHIF reimburses employers for their sick leave expenses.
 The fund reimburses insured employees and their dependents for expenses up to 432,000 shillings.
 Medical benefits for dependents are same as those of the insured.